PranavSalunke/Simple-Reddit-Analysis/README.md

 I had originally created this for smaller subreddits where there weren't more than 25 posts every 5 minutes.
 However, when I used larger subreddits like r/askreddit, I realized that I was missing a ton of posts while it was waiting for the next iteration.
 In order to fix that, I made smaller itervals until I realized that PRAW supports a way to create a constant stream of posts.

 All the data handling is the same as the Interval method except this uses a stream.
+Currently this only makes a stream for one subreddit (popular and all count as subreddits)

 Note: Iteration Time (home and utc) in this case is just the time the script was started.